Your Guide to Aspirating

-Aspirating is the process of pulling back on the plunger, whilst in situ, where filler is to be placed.
-This is done to ensure the needle is not in a blood vessel and prone to blockage with filler.
+Aspirating is the process of pulling back on the plunger, whilst the needle or cannula is stationary and in situ, where filler is to be placed.
+This theoretically ensures the needle is not in a blood vessel and vulnerable to blockage by the subsequently injected filler.

-You may hear the phrase “aspirate on bone” – this is simply normal aspiration when you are on bone.
+You may hear the phrase “aspirate on bone”.
+This is simply normal aspiration when your needle is positioned on bone.
 However, you can also aspirate in soft tissues, in fat, in the lips – anywhere.
-We teach that you should aspirate wherever you are injecting.

 What makes an aspirate more likely to be positive or negative?

 1. Primed versus non-primed needles